RogerBaklund/Indentation/README.md

 ~~~~~

 This method takes one, two or three arguments.
 The first is required, it is a
-multiline string.
-The second is optional, the number of whitespace characters
+multiline string or an array of lines.
+The second is optional, the number of
-to inject, the default value is 2.
-The third argument is also optional, it is
+whitespace characters to inject, the default value is 2.
+The third argument
-which whitespace character to use, by default it will be a space.
-You could
+is also optional, it is which whitespace character to use, by default it will
-provide `"\t"` or chr(9) if you wanted to inject TABs, or you could use
+be a space.
+You could provide `"\t"` or `chr(9)` if you wanted to inject TABs,
-`"&nbsp;"` for HTML output.
+or you could use `"&nbsp;"` for HTML output.

 unindent()
 ----------